NX / NoMachine¶

 - Re-download the NX configuration file.
 NX will often "update" the configuration file to try to save your settings and sometimes this file can get some bad settings.
 You must have the new NX player AND the new configuration file to connect to the NX service.

 - Try to ssh directly to the NX server.
 You can do this with the command

-ssh <nersc_username>@nxcloud01.nersc.govand your NERSC user name and password.
+ssh <nersc_username>@nxcloud01.nersc.govand your NERSC user name and password+one-time MFA password (with no spaces in between).
 If your access to the NX server is blocked by a local firewall or something else and you can't connect via ssh, you will also not be able to connect with the NX client.

 If you've tried these steps and still cannot connect, please open a help ticket.
 In this ticket, please include the following information:

 - The type of system you're trying to connect from (i.e. Mac, Windows, Linux, etc.).

 - A screen capture of the error you get (if possible).

 - A tarball of the NX logs.
 You can find instructions for how to bundle your NX logs on the NoMachine website.